click here for our

 The following information is for quick reference and is necessarily brief.
-For full details, consult the newest edition (15th).
-The "Endnotes" or "Footnotes" information can be found in Chapter 15, pp.495 - 517.
+For full details, consult the newest edition (16th).
 In addition to the source of the quoted material, endnotes and footnotes may include editorial comments by the writer of the article to further enlighten the reader, such as an explanation or a citation of another source.
 However, we ask that discursive footnotes are used judiciously.
 Full note citation renders a bibliography unnecessary.

 Lynda Boren, Eurydice Reclaimed (Ann Arbor: University of Michigan Research Press, 1989), 57.

 Chapter in a book

 Richard Siddle, "Ainu: Japan's Indigenous people," in Japan's Minorities: The Illusion of Homogeneity, Michael Weiner, ed.
 (London: Routledge, 1997), 19.